flytbase/flytdocs/source/docs/FlytSim/docker/troubleshooting.rst

 How do I install Nvidia proprietary drivers for my Linux OS?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you are on Ubuntu, follow this `nvidia gpu install guide <https://help.ubuntu.com/community/BinaryDriverHowto/Nvidia>`_ by Ubuntu.
+If you are on Ubuntu, download latest driver from `here <http://www.nvidia.com/object/unix.html>`_.

 |br|